How to Support Small Businesses

-The solution to supporting small businesses during quarantine is to purchase online.
-Whether it’s a gift card or a to-go order, a prepaid arrangement with your landscaper or a virtual session with the piano instructor, modern problems require modern solutions and thankfully, we have the internet and each other.
+One of the many ways to support small businesses is to purchase online.
+Whether it’s a gift card or a to-go order, a prepaid arrangement with your landscaper or a virtual session with the piano instructor, modern problems require modern solutions!
+Thankfully, we have the internet and each other.

 To help do our part, we’ve collected a list of ways we can support small business all year round in a constantly connected world.